 After making a stop at the Downtown Aquarium or Elitch Gardens, stop by Confluence Park to watch kayakers or sunbathe on the sandy banks while marveling at views of downtown Denver.
 2250 15th St., Denver

-Standley Lake is the drinking water supply for Westminster, Northglenn, and Thornton, as well as a great spot for fishing, paddling, swimming, and beach fun.
+Standley Lake is the drinking water supply for Westminster, Northglenn, and Thornton, as well as a great spot for fishing, paddling, and beach fun.
 A day pass is $7 per vehicle, and extra for use of a paddle board, canoe, kayak, or inflatable raft.
-Open May 1 to September 30, 6:30 a.m. to 8 p.m.
+Open May 1 to September 30, sunrise to sunset.
 Simms St. and W. 100th Ave., Westminster

 APEX offers 23,000 square feet of play features, spas, and a lap pool, as well as family locker rooms.
 With a curved 150-foot tube slide and body slide with a waterfall, and a vortex area, the center is a blast for thrill seekers.
 APEX also offers a play pool and an indoor play area with slides, fountains, waterfalls, and geysers.
 Kids age three and under must wear a swim diaper, kids age six and under must be directly supervised, and kids age nine and older can swim without adult supervision.
 13150 W 72nd Ave., Arvada

-Del Mar’s water park features a water playground with two slides, a full-service concession stand, a splashdown activity pool, a zero depth entry for new swimmers, and a new bathhouse with family changing rooms.$3.50 age two to 17, $4.50 ages 18-26, and$5 adults.
+Del Mar’s water park features a water playground with two slides, a full-service concession stand, a splashdown activity pool, a zero depth entry for new swimmers, and a new bathhouse with family changing rooms. $3.50 age two to 17, $4.50 ages 18-26, $5 adults, and $4.50 for seniors.
 A 10-punch admission pass is available for all ages, for $25.
-12000 E. 6th Ave., Aurora
+12000 E. Sixth Ave., Aurora

-This pool is a destination for water fun with two 182′ water slides, a waterworks play structure, a spray garden, a concession area, and a shade pavilion for adults to enjoy a great book.
+This pool is a destination for water fun with two 182′ water slides, a waterworks play structure, a concession area, and a shade pavilion for adults to enjoy a great book.
 Season passes are $90-$250 depending on residency, and number of family members.
 10795 Victorian Dr., Parker

 Denver Parks and Recreation owns and operates these 16 Denver-area pools that are open to the public from June 4 to August 12, with daily admission fees ranging from $1-$3.50.